The Problem: Treating Humans and Nonhumans Differently

 Imagine serving as a public relations firm to support slavery.
 That would not strike me as abolitionist.
 In fact, it would strike me as being in a partnership with the institution of slavery.

 The fact that animal advocates who promote these campaigns may want or claim to want an end to all animal use cannot disguise the fact that these campaigns are anything but abolitionist.

-This pig farmer, Joe Maxwell, is a Vice-President of the Humane Society of the U.S.:
+This pig farmer, Joe Maxwell, is Political Director of the HSUS Legislative Fund and was formerly a Vice President of HSUS:

 According to Maxwell:

 “At The Humane Society of the United States we support farmers and ranchers who are good stewards of the land and animals; as a fourth generation Missouri farmer, I am one of these farmers.”